rivvid/a3-brightcove-redirects/README.md

 - `npm install`
 - `node app.js`

-Let it finish running, then you will get an array of errors/unexpected behaviors
+Let it finish running, then you will get an array of errors/unexpected behaviors in your console output (if there are any)